SamuelSwartzberg/flashcardifying_text_temp/inf.md

 For rust, if you only need simple duration handling, chrono might be overkill, and the things in `std::time` might be more appropriate.
 Weekdays in chrono are implemented by the enum chrono:&#8203;:Weekday and the variants( :&#8203;:Mon,  :&#8203;:Tue,...)

+### internationalization

+table|library/object|language
+`Intl`|JS

+#### Intl

+The `Intl` object contains a bunch of constructors for creating internationalized versions of different types of things (dates, numbers, plurals, lists).
+Most `Intl` constructors take at least a locale or array of locales as well as an options object.
+If a list of locales is specified, it is interpreted as a priority hierarchy.

+##### locale specification

+Using `Intl`, locales are specified according to BCP 47.
+Locales for `Collator`, `NumberFormat` or `DateTimeFormat` may include additional specification in BCP extension format, however these same options can also be set in the options object.

+##### objects

+Any object created by the various constructors on `Intl` besides `Intl.Locale` feature a `resolvedOptions()` method which returns the computed options based on the extension part of the BCP locale specifier and the options object.

+###### collator

+A `Intl.Collator` is there to allow comparison and thus string ordering on a language-sensitive basis.
+`Collator.compare` uses the same interface as the callback `Array.sort`.

+###### locale

+`Intl.Locale` grants an easy interface to return the parts of the BCP string that defined the locale, as well as some other information about how that locale does things.

+###### datetimeformat

+An `Intl.DateTimeFormat` has four methods to format specific dates.
+`DateTimeFormat.<whatever>()` returns a string, while `DateTimeFormat.<whatever>ToParts()` returns an array of the parts this would format to.
+`DateTimeFormat.format[ToParts]()` takes one `Date` and returns a simple time `DateTimeFormat.formatRange[ToParts]()` takes two `Date`s and returns a range of dates (e.g. separated by a hyphen in english)

 ### Standard library

 A software solution that has everything that it needs to run out of the box is said to be batteries included.